Good quantum number: Conservation of good quantum numbers

-Let $O$ be an operator which commutes with the Hamiltonian $H$.
-This implies that we can have common eigenstates of $O$ and $H$.
-Assume that our system is in one of these common eigenstates.
-If we measure of $O$, it will definitely yield an eigenvalue $q$ (the good quantum number).
-Also, it is a well-known result that an eigenstate of the Hamiltonian is a stationary state, which means that even if the system is left to evolve for some time before the measurement is made, it will still yield the same eigenvalue.
-Therefore, If our system is in a common eigenstate, its eigenvalues of $O$ (good quantum numbers) won't change with time.
+An operator, $O$, which commutes with the Hamiltonian, $H$, will share its eigenstates.
+A measurement of the system in one of these common eigenstates will definitely yield an eigenvalue of $O$.
+That value is a good quantum number.
+An eigenstate of the Hamiltonian is a stationary state, which means that even if the system is left to evolve for some time before the measurement is made, it will still yield the same eigenvalue.

 States which can be labelled by good quantum numbers

 States which can be labelled by good quantum numbers are eigenstates of the Hamiltonian.
 They are also called stationary states.
 They are so called because the system remains in the same state as time elapses, in every observable way.